 Questions/Contact: Please contact Gaetano Abbondanza 626-852-4832 or Mary Pat Dodson, Adult Literacy Coordinator 626-852-4872.

-Ideal for: Adults who enjoy interacting with the public in a bookstore setting.
+Ideal for: Adults who enjoy interacting with the public.

 Description: Assist with children and teen activities during the year which include Storytimes, Stay and Play, Special Programs and Events and may help shelve library materials.
 Volunteers assigned to the Children’s Room are required to be fingerprinted and have a background check.
 This will be arranged for you at no cost.